About Georgios Leontidis

-PhD or MSc by Research: Looking for a self-funded students to work on various projects on deep learning and machine learning, across many applications e.g. Nuclear Plant & Gas Turbines failures, Parkinson’s disease, animal tracking and localisation, and retinal diseases.
+PhD or MSc by Research: Looking for self-funded students to work in my Lab on various projects on deep learning and machine learning, across many applications e.g. Nuclear Plant & Gas Turbines failures, Parkinson’s disease, animal tracking and localisation, and retinal diseases.

 Deputy Programme Leader in CertHE/BSc/MComp in Computer Science

 Member of the School’s Progression Panel for Postgraduate Research Students

 Athena Swan Member

 Office: INB3111 - Isaac Newton Building